wp-plugins/hide-inactive-sites/readme.txt

 Stable tag: trunk

 == Description ==
 Changes visibility of a blog after it has had no activity for a specified amount of time.
 It is only for WordPress Multisite.
+This is meant for people running networks of blogs and hide the inactive sites.

 This plugin uses WP_Cron to update the sites.
 I've created a filter in the plugin to edit the query of sites that are returned.
 There are also hooks for adding additional custom options to each of the settings.